wombleton/gitlaw-nz/acts/C/Commonwealth Games Symbol Protection Act 1974.md

     *   (b) to the use by any person for any purpose of any article incorporating in its design or imprinted with the symbol, if that article was lawfully manufactured in or imported into New Zealand before the commencement of this Act.

-    (4) Every person who acts in contravention of subsection (1) commits an offence and shall be liable on summary conviction to a fine not exceeding $200\.
+    (4) Every person who acts in contravention of subsection (1) commits an offence and shall be liable on conviction to a fine not exceeding $200\.

     (5) In any prosecution for an offence against this section it shall be for the defendant to prove that he acted with the consent of the Minister, or that the act complained of was not an offence by virtue of subsection (3).

+    Section 3(4): amended, on 1 July 2013, by [section 413][7] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 4 Minister may consent to use of symbol, and impose conditions